openhab-scripters/openhab-helper-libraries/Docs/Getting-Started.md

     ```
 - Download the [standalone Jython 2.7.0 jar](http://www.jython.org/downloads.html) and copy it to the path specified above.
 A full install of Jython can also be used, but the paths above will need to be modified.
 - You must have at least one item defined.
-Otherwise the jython scripts will through an error.
-Therefore, create an itemsfile and populate it with an item definition.
+Otherwise the jython scripts will throw an error.
+Therefore, create an items file and populate it with at least one item definition.
     ```
     String My_First_Item // We need at least one item to avoid errors during loading scripts
     ```